bagdadiemre/space-invaders/README.md

 1. Upon accessing the game, you'll be greeted with a home screen.
 Click the "Start Game" button to begin playing.
 2. Use the following controls to play the game:
-   - On desktop browsers: Use the keyboard's left and right arrow keys to move the player, and the space bar to fire bullets.
+   - On desktop browsers: Use the keyboard's left and right arrow keys to move the player, and the **"X"** to fire bullets.
-   - On mobile and tablet browsers: The on-screen controls at the bottom of the screen can be used to move left, right, and fire bullets.
 3. Your goal is to shoot down the invading aliens before they reach the bottom of the screen or shoot you.
-4. You can pause the game at any time by clicking the "Pause" button on the top right corner of the game screen.
+4. You can pause the game at any time by pressing the "P" on the keyboard.
 This will bring up an overlay menu with options to "Continue Game" or "Exit Game."

 ## Gameplay Rules